Oisota/derk-bot/README.md

 Derk Bot
 =======
-A simple echo bot for GroupMe.
+A GroupMe bot that generates Shakespeareian insults.